HL7/fhir-medmorph/input/pagecontent/spec.md

 * When MedMorph System Actors act as clients, they **SHOULD** share their JSON Web Key Set (JWKS) with the server System Actors using Uniform Resource Locators (URLs) as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

-* All MedMorph System Actors **SHOULD** support the system/*.read scope to faciliate the MedMorph RA IG workflows.
+* All MedMorph System Actors **SHOULD** support the system/*.read scope to facilitate the MedMorph RA IG workflows.

 * Client System Actors **SHALL** obtain the access token as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

 * Server System Actors **SHALL** process and validate incoming requests for resources as defined in the [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html) specification.

-* Content IGs SHALL specify granular scopes required for authorization based on use case requirements using [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html)
+* Content IGs SHALL specify granular scopes required for authorization based on use case requirements using [SMART on FHIR - Backend Services]({{site.data.fhir.smartapplaunch}}/backend-services.html).

 #### MedMorph Actors, Requirements and Capability Statements

 This MedMorph RA IG defines common requirements and generalized capability statements using the MedMorph workflows.
-Implementers are advised to review the requirements below along with Content IG requirements before implementing the corresponding actor.
+Implementers are advised to review the requirements below along with content IG requirements before implementing the corresponding actor.

 **NOTE**: Content IGs **SHALL** define conformance requirements applicable to each actor based on the use case and **SHOULD** reuse the MedMorph RA IG common requirements from below.